topps2k/simpleab-sdk-js/README.md

 ### `new SimpleABSDK(apiURL, apiKey, experiments)`

-Creates a new instance of the SimpleAB SDK.
+Creates a new instance of the Simple A/B SDK.

-- `apiURL` (string): The URL of the SimpleAB API.
+- `apiURL` (string): The URL of the Simple A/B API.
 You can use the `BaseAPIUrls` object for common API endpoints.
 - `apiKey` (string): Your API key for authentication.
 - `experiments` (string[]): An array of experiment IDs to preload (optional).